RedPRL/cooltt/doc/ic-design.md

+_This document is currently a *rough draft*.
+Do not take anything written here as gospel; it's partial and what is here is all up for negotiation, in progress, and likely just plain incorrect in many instances.
+This disclaimer will be removed in the future once we've discussed the draft and it gets promoted to working spec._

 # Incremental Checking in cooltt

-This document describes a system for incremental checking (IC) of cooltt files in the style of incremental compilation with TILT (see http://www.cs.cmu.edu/~rwh/papers/smlsc/mlw.pdf).
-The goal of this is to allow cooltt developments to be broken up into separate _units_.
+This document describes a system for incremental checking (IC) of cooltt files in the style of incremental compilation with TILT (see [http://www.cs.cmu.edu/~rwh/papers/smlsc/mlw.pdf]).
+The goal is to allow cooltt developments to be broken up into separate _units_.
 Once a unit is checked, the result will be cached until its source changes, so that subsequent units that depend on it may be checked without redundant work.

-At present this does not include a notion of "separate checking", by analogy to separate compilation, at the very least because cooltt does not have interfaces.
-That is an interesting possible area of future study but out of scope here.
+At present this design does not include a notion of "separate checking", by analogy to separate compilation, at the very least because cooltt does not have interfaces.
+Extending cooltt with interfaces and the other features of a more robust module system is an fun possible future project but currently out of scope.

 ## High Level Summary